Disabled women and birthing people’s experiences of maternity care

 The second stage of in-depth interviews highlights the need to treat disabled women and birthing people – as individuals with their own specific needs.
 It emphasises the need to recognise that disabled women and birthing people in their own conditions and what these mean for their bodies and choices in childbirth.

 “I did not feel respected, I did not feel […] my that my wishes were being respected, that my dignity was being respected, that my […] physical limitations were being respected.”

 Women and birthing people described not being listened to; having to prove their choices were suitable, causing distress and undermining their dignity; not being given all the necessary information to make an informed decision, and being denied the choices they would have made as a result.
 Everyone had some poor experiences of postnatal care and there were mixed experiences of antenatal and parenting support.

 “It was hard seeing a different obstetrician every single time.
 I think I saw 4 different obstetricians and some were more experienced than others, I mean a lot of them didn’t really have much experience of MS at all.”

 Women and birthing people who had experienced continuity of carer spoke very positively about this and felt they had more dignified care.
 Those who did not have continuity of carer described having to explain themselves repeatedly to each new care provider; at times feeling as if the focus was on their impairment rather than their needs as a person.

 Overall, women and birthing people felt that they had to be empowered, informed and supported to advocate for their rights.
 They needed to be listened to, trusted in their knowledge of their bodies and needs, and respected as individuals.
 Failure to do this has a long term impact: individuals whose rights were not respected lost confidence and felt undermined long after the birth.

 Read the full report

-With thanks to the Matrix Causes Fund for supporting the research and to the Esmée Fairbairn Foundation for supporting our planned work in 2019.
+With thanks to the Matrix Causes Fund for supporting the research and to the Esmée Fairbairn Foundation for supporting our further planned work.